brendafrancis/sovrin-client/getting-started.md

 It will be interesting to see whether Acme accepts this application with the informal first_name not matching the one on her transcript.
 If Acme is concerned about this discrepancy, it could reach out to Alice and ask about it, using the secure channel that’s now established.
 Alice could send a photo showing her college ID that lists her name as "Alice (Sally) Gonzales".

-Here, we’ll assume the application is accepted, and Alice ends up getting the job.
-When Alice inspects her link with Acme a week later, she sees that a new claim is available:
+Here, we’ll assume the application is accepted and Alice ends up getting the job.
+When Alice inspects her link with Acme a week later, she sees that a new claim is available.

 ```
 ALICE> show link Acme